DaltonJ-954/Basic-CSharp-Projects/README.md

 ## StudentInfo
  This code first console application is a domain driven design, and was used to create a simple student database for illustration.

+## BasicRPGApp
+This is a simple role-playing game (RPG) built using a Console Application in C#.
+The game features basic RPG elements such as character creation, combat, and item management.

+- **Combat System**: Engage in battles with a single enemy. ** Planning to add multiple enemies **
+- **Leveling System**: Gain experience and level up to improve your character's abilities.

  ## TwentyOne
  This card game of Twentyone was made with